Yale-LILY/yale-lily.github.io/spider.md

                             <h2>Getting Started</h2>
                         </div>
                         <p align="left">
-                        <div class="left"> The data is split into training, development, and unreased test sets.
+                        <div class="left"> The data is split into training, development, and unreleased test sets.
 Download a copy of the dataset (distributed under the <a href="https://creativecommons.org/licenses/by-sa/4.0/legalcode">CC BY-SA 4.0</a> license):
                         </div>
                         </p>